Chad-Mowbray/JWT-Auth/README.md

 let utf8Header = Buffer.from(headerAsJSON).toString("utf8")
 ```

-If you have been logging these variables, you are probably disappointed  that nothing looks different.
-But this next step should be very exciting
+If you have been logging these variables, you are probably disappointed that nothing looks different so far.
+All the drama comes next:
 ```javascript
 let base64Header = Buffer.from(utf8Header).toString("base64")
 ```
-In other words:
+Which gives us:
 ```bash
 eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCIsInNvbWV0aGluZ0Vsc2UiOiJyYW5kb21TdHVmZiJ9
 ```